LASIK Alternatives: What is Refractive Lens Exchange?in Boston, MA

 An IOL is designed to remain in your eye indefinitely.
 This means once you have the procedure, you won’t ever need to get a replacement.
 Not only that, but as you get older, your eyes won’t be able to develop cataracts.
 Essentially, RLE acts as preventative cataract surgery, so once the procedure is complete you won’t need it done again.
 Cataracts form due to the natural clouding of the eye’s crystalline lens, but they can’t form inside an artificial lens.

 Want to learn more about RLE?
-Contact Nielsen Eye Center today to schedule an appointment.
+Contact Nielsen Eye Center today in Boston to schedule an appointment.
 Our staff of eye care experts can answer your questions on refractive lens exchange at our Massachusetts offices south of Boston, including Quincy, Weymouth, and Norwell.